7 Reasons To Seek Addiction Treatment

 Substance use disorder, which is more colloquially known as drug addiction, is a serious mental...

-The focus of this group includes both psycho-education and experiential clinical therapy interventions related to issues of relationship, intimacy, and trust through Equine-Facilitated Psychotherapy (EFP).
+The focus of this group, led by a licensed mental health professional, includes both psycho-education and experiential clinical therapy interventions related to issues of relationship, intimacy, and trust through Equine-Facilitated Psychotherapy (EFP).

 EFP is a proven therapeutic tool in addiction recovery.
 By nature, horses are particularly sensitive to changes in a human’s emotional state, and are extremely perceptive of interactions.
-If a client is nervous, the horse will respond appropriately to this, providing both the therapist and the individual with greater insight into their emotions throughout recovery.
+If a client is nervous, horses will respond appropriately to this with their actions and body language, providing both the equine specialist and the individual with greater insight into their emotions throughout recovery.

-A certified member of the Professional Association of Therapeutic Horsemanship International, our Equine Therapist has nearly 20 years of experience with equines.
-Through the practice of EFP, she guides clients in their relationships with equines, providing them with necessary tools to create coping strategies.
-As they immerse themselves in EFP, clients gain a renewed understanding of self, with their equine partners leading the way.
+A certified member of the Professional Association of Therapeutic Horsemanship International, our Equine Specialist has nearly 20 years of experience with equines.
+Through the practice of EFP, our certified equine specialist guides clients in their relationships with horses, providing them with the necessary tools to create coping strategies.
+As they immerse themselves in EFP, clients gain a renewed understanding of self and enhanced self-awareness, with the horses leading the way.

 Discover a better life and call our recovery helpline today.